Observation of ultra-high-Q resonators in the ultrasound via bound states in the continuum

-The quest for high quality-factor ($Q$-factor, or simply $Q$) resonators and systems is an ongoing endeavor for several years, owing to its potential to lead to numerous interesting uses and various applications in acoustics \cite{kadic2013metamaterials,ma2016acoustic,cummer2016controlling}.
-Importantly, acoustic sensors \cite{xu2010contour,farhat2021enhanced} (position and pressure), acoustic sources (lasers), acoustic transducers (microphones, loudspeakers) and many more acoustic devices \cite{assouar2018acoustic} still lack efficiently high-$Q$ resonant components, in order to deliver the expected functionalities.
-The main reason (unlike in optics) is the lack of high (more than 100) acoustic resonators, as up to date, these resonances had only a $Q$-factor of only a few tens in underwater experimental setups \cite{biwa2005measurement,xu2010contour}.
-The situation is even more complicated for the higher frequency regime, i.e., ultrasound of a few MHz, and in an aqueous environment due to the increased losses.
-For instance, the $Q$-factor of a resonator operating in water at ultrasound frequencies is constrained by various elements; One significant limitation is viscous damping in water, where the presence of viscosity causes energy dissipation within the resonator \cite{korson1969viscosity,homentcovschi2008influence}, leading to a reduction in the $Q$-factor.
-This damping effect becomes particularly pronounced at higher frequencies and in narrow channels \cite{ward2015boundary}.
-Additionally, acoustic radiation poses another constraint, especially in the megahertz (MHz) range, as the resonator can emit acoustic energy into the surrounding medium, particularly in open (non-Hermitian) environments \cite{huang2023acoustic}.
-This phenomenon contributes to energy loss and diminishes further the $Q$-factor in this regime.
-Material absorption, nonlinear effects, and temperature variations also play significant roles in influencing the confinement of the resonator.
-As a result of these combined effects, achieving a $Q$-factor beyond 100 at MHz frequencies in water is often very challenging \cite{pop2022lithium}.
+Within the ultrasound spectrum, the $Q$-factor of a resonator encounters various constraints, with viscous damping in water playing a significant role.
+The presence of viscosity causes energy dissipation within the resonator \cite{korson1969viscosity,homentcovschi2008influence,morse1986theoretical}, leading to a reduction in the $Q$-factor.
+This phenomenon becomes more pronounced at higher frequencies and in confined spaces such as narrow channels \cite{ward2015boundary}.
+Additionally, acoustic radiation introduces another constraint, especially in the MHz range, as the resonators emit acoustic energy into the surrounding medium, particularly in open (non-Hermitian) environments \cite{huang2023acoustic}.
+This emission contributes to energy loss, further reducing the $Q$-factor.
+Material absorption, nonlinear effects, and temperature variations also negatively influence the confinement of the resonator.
+The combined impact of these factors poses significant challenges in achieving $Q$-factor beyond 100 at MHz frequencies in water \cite{pop2022lithium}.
+Overcoming these challenges is thus crucial for unlocking the full potential of high-$Q$ resonators in various applications, from advanced acoustic sensors to cutting-edge acoustic metamaterials.

+Recently, a new class of acoustic open resonators emerged, presenting the potential for achieving a high-$Q$ factors \cite{huang2021sound,huang2022general} through the utilization of bound states in the continuum(BIC).
+However, the focus of these studies has been on airborne acoustics at lower frequencies in the range of a few kilohertz (kHz).
+When transitioning to ultrasounds in the MHz range in water, the currently attainable $Q$-factors remain confined to the tens, primarily due to various influencing factors mentioned earlier \cite{hornig2022ultrasound}.